• Skip to primary navigation

 eggs benedict with bacon, asparagus, and mixed greens

-What is Eggs Benedict, Anyway?
+🤔 What is Eggs Benedict, Anyway?

 Eggs Benedict is a popular American dish that typically consists of two halves of an English muffin topped with Canadian bacon, a poached egg and Hollandaise sauce.
 While typically served for breakfast, we actually like to make Eggs Benedict for dinner!
-Our Eggs Benedict with Bacon dish is surprisingly quick and simple to make, so it's a great weeknight meal.
+Our Bacon Eggs Benedict dish is surprisingly quick and simple to make, so it’s a great weeknight meal.
 And of course, my kids are delighted to have bacon at dinnertime.

 all ingredient to make eggs benedict with bacon and asparagus